 You’ll need to wake up early the next day and be ready to be picked up at around 2am to climb Mount Batur.
 Tours to Mount Batur from Ubud can easily be arranged through a travel agent or at your accommodation.
-Prices start at around 300,000 Rupiah per person but can vary quite dramatically so shop around to get a good deal.
+Prices start at around 400,000 Rupiah per person but can vary.

 If you’re looking for more information about what to do in Ubud then click here to read our Ubud guide!